© ENRIQUE GONZALEZ IBARRA, 2006

 Serve as a clearinghouse for information on Mexican culture and community resources for educators, artists, immigrant families, and the general population through direct services and our website.

 Collaborate with other community, educational and cultural institutions and initiatives through presentations, referrals, and an online calendar.

 Provide technical and professional assistance to traditional Mexican artists in five key areas: music, dance, visual arts, verbal arts and ritual, and culinary traditions.

 Founded in 2000 as a Community Cultural Initiative at the Center for Traditional Music and Dance, Mano a Mano: Mexican Culture Without Borders attained independent, non-profit 501(c)(3) status in 2006.
-Mano a Mano works with an extensive network of artists and artisans to showcase the rich and diverse cultural traditions of Mexico and promote and preserve Mexican arts and culture throughout New York City.
+Mano a Mano works with an extensive network of artists and artisans to showcase Mexico's rich and diverse cultural traditions and promote and preserve Mexican arts and culture throughout New York City.

 What We Do